Howgills Bunk Barn

 |Further details indoors|

 Howgills Bunk Barn is a 2005 converted barn with underfloor heating and 8 en-suite bedrooms each having 4 beds (3 of which are double) allowing 35 bed spaces.
 The views from the Barn are directly towards the Howgill Fells being Winder and Crook situated directly behind Sedbergh Town.
-We are confident that when you rad our TripAdvisor reviews you will see that we can offer a great place for a very many different kinds of gatherings, - Birthday, Anniversary, Special dates, Weddings, Corporate meetings, Training venue, Team Building, Activity base, Youth schemes (eg Duke of Edinburgh), Old University pals meeting up, Sports fans get together ( In or Out of season), and for what ever reason anyone can think of .
+We are confident that when you read our TripAdvisor reviews you will see that we can offer a great place for very many different kinds of gatherings, - Birthday, Anniversary, Special dates, Weddings, Corporate meetings, Training venue, Team Building, Activity base, Youth schemes (eg Duke of Edinburgh), Old University pals meeting up, Sports fans get together ( In or Out of season), and for what ever reason anyone can think of .

 |Further details outdoors|

 Situated at the foot of the Howgill Fells with Settlebeck Ghyll running through the grounds, Howgills Bunk Barn enjoys a fantastic location in this historic settlement.
-Spacious outside facilities with no problems of noise for neighbours (or to your party if you want the tranquility), then you can enjoy the best of both worlds with a short walk of 400 meters into Sedbergh Town.
+Spacious outside facilities with no problems of noise for neighbours (or to your party if you want the tranquility), then you can enjoy the best of both worlds with a short walk of 400 yards into Sedbergh Town.

 I have ticked 'Secure Parking' because although we do not have a garage to lock cars up in, we can make the road inaccessible for vehicle arrival and departure by arrangement with the owner if necessary - although I would not have a clue as to why you would want that here.